MEC (Matter in Extreme Conditions)

 In addition to the standard configurations, users are encouraged to take advantage of the following developing capabilities at MEC, in consultation with the Instrument Team:

 - Prototype ultrafast X-ray imaging detectors from Sandia National Laboratory, allowing up to 4 frames separated by few ns, are of particular interest for ns long dynamic studies.
 These are paired with the developing multi-bucket pulse train capability of the LCLS copper linac.
-Note: users should not include this detector in a proposal without explicit discussion with, and approval from, MEC instrument scientists.
+Users should not include this detector in a proposal without explicit discussion with, and approval from, MEC instrument scientists.

-The LCLS beam with its high peak brightness, short pulse duration, and tunable X-ray photon energy provides revolutionary capabilities to study the transient behavior of matter in extreme conditions.
-The particular strength of the Matter in Extreme Conditions (MEC) instrument is to combine the unique LCLS beam with high power optical laser beams, and a suite of dedicated diagnostics tailored for this field of science (including an X-ray imaging instrument, large area X-ray detectors for diffraction, a shielded X-ray spectrometer and a VISAR system).
-While the large vacuum target chamber makes the endstation very versatile, it has been designed to service key scientific areas including Warm Dense Matter physics, high pressure studies, shock physics, and inertial fusion energy basic research.
+The particular strength of the MEC instrument is to combine the unique LCLS beam with high power optical laser beams, and a suite of dedicated diagnostics tailored for this field of science (including an X-ray imaging instrument, large area X-ray detectors for diffraction, a shielded X-ray spectrometer and a VISAR system).

 For more information about the MEC instrument, please read the following articles: